 The Race to Closing

 Now begins the fun adventure of getting to closing.
-Considering this epic news in the middle of my personal shit storm, I’m holding onto my hope that things continue to work out.
 This means getting through the appraisal, the inspection, and the mortgage requirements.
 Fingers, toes, legs, and arms are once again crossed that it all goes off without a hitch.

 We have great comps to present in our package for the appraisal and my realtor is confident that we shouldn’t have too many issues provided the buyers’ financing works out.
 It’s always a gamble at this stage, but the ace in my pocket is that I might still have two more over asking offers to go back to if things fall apart with this one.
 While I don’t want to have to go that route, I do want to be realistic and understand that until closing day, nothing is set in stone.